 - They come in different sizes so you can choose one based on your smoking needs

 - Even the smaller units have a large capacity.
 They can hold up to four 10-pound pork shoulders

 - They are easy to use since all you need to do is place wood on the electric plate and push to start

 - Since they are electric-powered, they have to be stored inside or, at the very least, covered with a waterproof cover.
 Electrical components can get damaged if they come into contact with water

 - Today’s array of options rivals the gas and charcoal counterparts.

 Kamado grills, or ceramic smokers as they are often called, gained popularity in the 1970s to become one of the most preferred smoking equipment to date.
 Their shape and configuration make them perfect for slow and low cooking.

 It’s important to point out that not all Kamado grills are created equal.
 They come in all shapes and sizes but have the same general working mechanism.

 The majority of Kamado grills are made of ceramic and are designed to last a lifetime.
 This is partly why they are so expensive.
-Ceramic is highly insulating, and once preheated it to the desired temperature, it can steadily hold low heat for a very long time.
+Ceramics are highly insulating, and once preheated it to the desired temperature, they can steadily hold low heat for a very long time.

 Its insulating properties also allow it to achieve searing hot temperatures of up to a whopping 700 °F, which makes them ideal for making pizzas and getting a steakhouse-quality sear right in the comfort of your home.